José Aldo (footballer)

-José Aldo Soares de Oliveira Filho (born 25 July 1998), known as José Aldo, is a Brazilian professional footballer who plays as a midfielder for Mirassol, on loan from Ituano.
+José Aldo Soares de Oliveira Filho (born 25 July 1998), known as José Aldo or sometimes as Aldo Filho, is a Brazilian professional footballer who plays as a midfielder for Mirassol.

+Career

-Professional career
+Early career

 Born in Surubim, Pernambuco, José Aldo joined Palmeiras' youth setup in 2015, after being the top goalscorer of the U17 Campeonato Catarinense for Guarani de Palhoça.
 In April 2018, he agreed to a one-year loan deal with Internacional, and was initially assigned to the youth setup.

 Promoted to the first team in May 2019, José Aldo's loan was extended until the end of the season, and he made his first team – and Série A – debut on 15 September, in a 3–1 win over Atlético Mineiro.
 The following 1 January, his loan was extended until June 2020, with a buyout clause.

 On 7 July 2020, José Aldo moved abroad and agreed to a one-year loan deal with Portuguese Primeira Liga side Portimonense.
+After only appearing for the under-23 team, he returned to his home country and joined Pelotas in March 2021.

+Paysandu

+On 1 September 2021, José Aldo agreed to a deal with Paysandu, still owned by Guarani de Palhoça.
+An immediate first-choice, his loan was extended on 20 December, and helped the club to win the 2022 Copa Verde.

+On 24 November 2022, José Aldo left Papão after appearing in 50 matches and scoring six goals.

+Ituano

+In November 2022, shortly after leaving Paysandu, José Aldo agreed to a one-year loan deal with Ituano.
+On 4 January 2024, after being regularly used, he renewed his link with the club.

+Mirassol

+On 26 December 2024, Mirassol announced the signing of José Aldo on a one-year loan from Ituano.
+Roughly one year later, after helping the club to qualify to the 2026 Copa Libertadores, he signed a permanent deal with the club.